Pico da Neblina

-Pico da Neblina ([ˈpiku dɐ neˈblĩnɐ], Mist Peak) is the highest peak in Brazil, 2995.3 m above sea level, in the Serra da Neblina, part of the Serra do Imeri, a section of the Guiana Highlands on the Brazil-Venezuela border.
+Pico da Neblina ([ˈpiku dɐ neˈblĩnɐ], Mist Peak) is the tallest peak in Brazil, 2995.3 m above sea level, in the Serra da Neblina, part of the Serra do Imeri, a section of the Guiana Highlands on the Brazil-Venezuela border.
 As determined by a border survey expedition in 1962, its summit lies just within Brazilian territory, at a horizontal distance of only 687 m from the Venezuelan border at Pico 31 de Março.
-It's a common misconception to refer to this mountain as the highest point in South America outside the Andes while ignoring the Sierra Nevada de Santa Marta in Colombia.
+It is a common misconception to refer to this mountain as the highest point in South America outside the Andes while ignoring the Sierra Nevada de Santa Marta in Colombia.

 As the peak's name suggests, it is shrouded in dense clouds most of the time.
 It was first ascended in 1965 by members of a Brazilian Army expedition.

 Location

 Officially, Pico da Neblina is located in the municipality of Santa Isabel do Rio Negro, state of Amazonas.
 However, the mountain is not directly accessible from the urban seat of the municipality, which is about 180 km away, and federal authority over the national park, the Yanomami reservation and the border security area supersedes municipal authority in all practical respects.
 The nearest city is actually São Gabriel da Cachoeira, about 140 km in a straight line, from where virtually all climbing expeditions depart.

 The mountain is contained in the Brazilian Pico da Neblina National Park; its northern slopes are also protected in Venezuela's Serranía de la Neblina National Park.
-The twin parks, together with the neighbouring Parima Tapirapecó National Park (Venezuela), form a protected area complex of about 80,000 km², possibly the largest national park system in tropical rainforests in the world.
+The twin parks, together with the neighbouring Parima Tapirapecó National Park (Venezuela), form a protected area complex of about 80,000 km2, possibly the largest national park system in tropical rainforests in the world.
 Pico da Neblina is also located within the territory of the Yanomami people's reservation.